Coronavirus and older people

 Coronavirus: information for older people on general health and wellbeing

-To reduce the risk of infection from Coronavirus, the government has recommended that people aged 70 and over engage in social distancing for an extended period of time and for those with symptoms of Coronavirus to self-isolate.
+To reduce the risk of infection from Coronavirus, the government has recommended that the general public engage in social distancing and for those with symptoms of Coronavirus, to self-isolate.
+If you're over 70 or have existing health conditions you may want to take extra precautions, such as only meeting up with people in outside spaces or visiting places at times where they are likely to be less busy.
 If you are in this age group then it is likely that you will be spending more time at home, having less contact with others and anxious about the potential effects of the virus.
 While the focus of attention on the news and internet and for many people is on Coronavirus, during this time it is also important to look after your general health and wellbeing.
 This includes:

 Keeping physically active